chark/scriptable-events/Packages/com.chark.scriptable-events/Documentation~/README.md

   <img hspace="2%" width="33%" src="scriptable-event-script-creator-window-2.png"/>
 </p>

-The _Script Creator_ window provides the following options:
-- **Gear icon** - allows saving defaults for the _Script Creator_ window, this is useful when creating scripts in bulk or when a strict project structure is in place
-- **Event Argument** - allows customizing how the argument data type information is retrieved during script generation:
-  - **Is Mono Script** - should a `MonoScript` be used to fetch the type information
-  - **Script** - the script to be used as an argument type
-  - **Script Name** - name of the argument type
-  - **Script Namespace** - namespace of the argument type
-- **Event** - allows customizing how the event asset script code wil be generated:
-  - **Script Name** - event type and script name
-  - **Script Namespace** - event type namespace
-  - **Is Create Directories** - should event namespace create directories
-  - **Menu Name** - name of the event in context menu
-  - **Menu Order** - order of the event in context menu
-- **Listener** - allows customizing how the listener component code wil be generated:
-  - **Script Name** - listener type and script name
-  - **Script Namespace** - listener type namespace
-  - **Is Create Directories** - should listener namespace create directories
-  - **Menu Name** - name of the listener in component context menu
-  - **Menu Order** - order of the listener in component context menu
-- **Editor** - allows customizing how the listener component code wil be generated:
-  - **Script Name** - editor type and script name
-  - **Script Namespace** - editor type namespace
-  - **Is Create Directories** - should editor namespace create directories
-- **Output Directory** - where to save generated code
+The _Script Creator_ window provides a set of options which can be used to tailor the event script creation to the specifics of your project.
+Hover over each entry in the window to see an **explanation tooltip** if you're confused as to what each field means.
+Additionally, click the gear icon to **configure the defaults** for this window.

-Making some adjustments to the fields and clicking **Create** in this specific example will result in following scripts (as seen in [Custom Events] sample).
+Having said that, if we made some adjustments and clicked the **Create** button in this specific example, we would end up with the following scripts (as seen in [Custom Events] sample).

-First, the _Scriptable Event_ script:
+### Scriptable Event Script
+The event itself, this script creates the actual Scriptable Event asset:
 ```cs
 using UnityEngine;